mbiesiad/discoveries-biesiada/readme.md

 Click [here](https://github.com/mbiesiad/discoveries-biesiada/blob/master/table/discoveries.csv).

 This time, no ToC or CoC.
 That's rather 'personal' stuff.
 A lot of people are interested and courious about the Project, so I wrote some things (see links above).
-I could make another site or something, but I really appreciate a GitHub tables' appearance. :octocat:
+I could make another site or something, but I really appreciate a GitHub tables' appearance. :octocat: :octocat:

 I try support the science as I can, so [here](https://soho.nascom.nasa.gov/) and [here](https://soho.nascom.nasa.gov/data/Theater/) are images.